phpMussel/phpMussel/_docs/readme.ES.INCOMPLETE.txt

  Dónde:
  - $what_to_scan es una cadena o una array, apuntando a un destino archivo, un destino directorio o un array de destinos archivos y/o destinos directorios.
- - $output_type is an integer, indicating the format in which the results of the scan are to be return as.
+ - $output_type es un entero, indicando el formato en el que los resultados son para estar de regreso como.
 A value of 0 instructs the function to return results as an integer (a returned result of -2 indicates that corrupt data was detected during the scan and thus the scan failed to complete, -1 indicates that extensions or addons required by php to execute the scan